sciZer0/7/v/README.md

 But, unfortunately, all monetary systems in the world — incl. blockchain systems — are inflationary: have only inflationary assets.

-Even the Bitcoin blockchain's native token Bitcoin — which is allegedly considered a non-inflationary asset, the token with the fixed total-supply — in reality, for now, is an inflationary asset, since the Bitcoin blockchain will stop printing its native token, Bitcoin, just at 2140 (in 118 years).
+Even the Bitcoin blockchain's native token Bitcoin — which is allegedly considered a non-inflationary asset, the token with the fixed total-supply — in reality, for now, is an inflationary asset, since the Bitcoin blockchain will stop printing its native token Bitcoin just at 2140 (in 118 years).

 Plus, conceptually, ceteris paribus, a comparably greater value is not a fixed-supply token but a decreasing-supply token.